carmencchow/cyclistic_casestudy/README.md

 The dataset contains over 5.7 million records, with more than 1.5 million entries having NULL or negative values in the  `start_station_name`, `start_station_id`, `end_station_name`, and `end_station_id` columns.
 We'll use Google Big Query instead of Excel for data cleansing and analysis.
 The free-tier version of Big Query does not handle data deletion, so I will filter out the NULL and negative values.

-<p>Previewing the CSV files in Excel shows that the column names are identical across all fields, which means we will not be adding new columns.
-Instead we will be unioning the tables by adding them to them bottom of the previous table.
+<p>Previewing the CSV files in Excel shows that the column names are identical across all the files, which means we will not need join the tables to add new columns.
+Instead we will union the tables by adding them to them bottom of the previous table.

 We'll create a table and specifiy the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.